aurora-sim/Aurora-WebUI/README.md

 Globals::i()->DBLink = new libAurora\DataManager\MySQLDataLoader(C_PDO_DSN, 'Wiredux', false, true, '5.5');
 ```

+## Aurora-sim Addon

+This release uses the v2.x release candidates of [Aurora-WebAPI](https://github.com/aurora-sim/Aurora-WebAPI)

-## Install WebUI via console
+### Install WebUI via console
 1. Start Aurora.Server.exe (if you want to run in Grid mode) or Aurora.exe (if you want to run in StandAlone mode)
-2. Put into the console 'compile module gui' and browse to the AuroraWebUI folder in your Aurora-Sim-Optional-Modules download and open the build.am file.
+2. Put into the console 'compile module gui' and browse to the WebUI directory in your Aurora-WebAPI download and open the build.am file.
-3. Follow the instructions onscreen and it will compile and install your module and you are all done with setup.
+3. Follow the instructions on-screen and it will compile and install your module and you are all done with setup.

-## Install WebUI manually
+### Install WebUI manually
-1. copy the Aurora-Sim-Optional-Modules/AuroraWebUI directory into your ~/Aurora-Sim/addon-modules/ directory
+1. copy the WebUI directory into your ~/Aurora-Sim/addon-modules/ directory
 2. Run runprebuild.bat

+## Configuration

-## For grid mode (running Aurora.Server.exe)
+### For grid mode (running Aurora.Server.exe)
-Copy Aurora-Sim-Optional-Modules/AuroraWebUI/WebUI.ini to your ~/Aurora-Sim/bin/ directory/AuroraServerConfiguration/Modules directory
+Copy WebUI/WebUI.ini to your ~/Aurora-Sim/bin/ directory/AuroraServerConfiguration/Modules directory

-## For standalone mode (just running Aurora.exe)
+### For standalone mode (just running Aurora.exe)
-Copy Aurora-Sim-Optional-Modules/AuroraWebUI/WebUI.ini to your ~/Aurora-Sim/bin/ directory/Configuration/Modules directory
+Copy WebUI/WebUI.ini to your ~/Aurora-Sim/bin/ directory/Configuration/Modules directory

-## Upgrading from older version of WebUI
+### Upgrading from older version of WebUI
 * The *WireduxHandler* property is renamed **WebUIHandler**
 * The *WireduxHandler* value is renamed **WebUIHandler**
 * The *WireduxHandlerPort* property is renamed **WebUIHandlerPort**